 We offer a wide range of on and off site work experience placements for students and we personalise provision to meet individual student’s strengths and interests.
 Highshore School has a dedicated Work Experience coordinator, Nick Clark, who liaises closely with placement providers, families and support staff to ensure placements are successful.
 Click here to visit our Work Experience page

-6th form students can attend a 1 day link course at LESOCO College in preparation for a college placement when they leave Highshore School.
-We currently access courses in Sports studies and catering at the Lewisham Way campus.
+6th form students can attend a 1 day link course a local College in preparation for a college placement when they leave Highshore School.
+We currently access courses in Sports studies and catering at Lewisham College

 All students working at entry levels 1, 2 & 3 can gain a WJEC Entry Pathways qualification, which can be achieved at three levels (Award, Certificate and Diploma).
 Functional skills in maths, English and ICT are an integral part of many of the Entry Pathways modules we offer in Art, Drama, Enterprise, English, food tech, PE and work related learning.

 Students in KS5 continue to work towards achieving an Award, Certificate or Diploma in the following qualifications: